 The southern reaches of La Via Rhône take you through the Camargue National Park to delightful port towns with wide beaches.
 Renowned for beautiful Camargue horses, the national park is a wildlife haven.
 Lagoons and waterways are teeming with birdlife like wild flamingos, and there are extensive rice fields and salt pans to explore too.

 Burgundy is renowned for its wine of course, but also offer some of the best French cycling routes.
 There’s 1,700km of cycle routes that are hilly without being mountainous and extremely picturesque.
-There are plenty of stops for photos – or breathers – as the area is packed with pretty villages and castles nestled amongst vineyards.
+There are plenty of stops for photos – or breathers – when cycling through France as the area is packed with pretty villages and castles nestled amongst vineyards.
 Don’t miss the multi-coloured roofs of Château de la Rochepot and Château de Savigny-les-Beaune, which houses an impressive collection of vintage vehicles and planes.

 Choose between six major routes that include canal-side cycling or ‘vineyard way’, the Route des Grands Crus.
 Cycling through France cyclists will enjoy some of the most prestigious vineyards.
 Why not stop for tastings at the numerous wine caves?

-The 170km long Alsatian Vineyard Route may be a little more obtainable, starting in Strasbourg and ending just south of Colmar.
+One of our favourite bike routes in France, the 170km long Alsatian Vineyard Route may be a little more obtainable, starting in Strasbourg and ending just south of Colmar.
 It’s the perfect opportunity to travel through the diverse region, passing through sleepy villages, peaceful countryside and countless wineries.
 With influences from Germany and France, Alsace has an interesting mix of cultures.
 The most notable aspect is the cuisine that has Germanic traditions, dishes are variations of pork and paired with beers and of course, Riesling.

 This french cycling route is flanked either side by swathes of green vineyards, and the towns are characterised by their colourful half-timbered design.
 Any avid cyclist will love winding around the long-sweeping curves on smooth roads.
 On our Route du Vin tour in Alsace, castles dot the hillsides, and quaint stops such as the medieval town of Bergheim and colourful Kaysersberg make for pleasant detours on your daily route.

+Are you looking for enjoyable bike routes in France?
 For more information about the best places to cycle in France and our Softies France cycling holidays, please speak to our experts on 0207 471 7760.

 Britain's original ski travel agency and tailor-made ski tour operator, Ski Solutions has been arranging ski holidays for over 30 years across Europe and North America.
 The Ski Solutions team are all skiing experts, and their knowledge and passion for the mountains will ensure you experience a truly memorable ski holiday.Visit website